Rose Decided to Rise

 Rose kept holding the dress in front of her, smoothing it, as Marie Lewis walked away and disappeared into an office where a sign on the door said “Staff Only.”

-Unable to resist temptation, she turned toward the women whose judgmental glares were now palpable.
+Unable to resist temptation, she turned toward the women whose judgmental glares, and those of several fashionably coifed mannequin heads, were now palpable.
 “Excuse me," she said, her insides girded for a fight.
 "I couldn’t help but overhear what you said just now.
 Please.
 Could either of you show me where the seams are busted on this dress?
 See, I really like it, but I don’t want to get all the way home with it, only to find out it has busted seams.”

 The two looked at each other, then glared at Rose until they heard Marie Lewis returning.